witsgroup-1/campus-infrastructure-management/README.md

 - Make sure your folder/file names are meaningul but also not too complex.

 ## File Structure
-- The src folder houses the frontend html and js.
+- The "src" folder houses the frontend html and Js.
-- The api folder houses the api calls.
+- The "api" folder houses the api calls.
+- The "_tests_" folder houses the tests on functions.